Tourism Development Financing Program

 These deficiencies are well researched and substantiated in a community’s Comprehensive Community Plan, a Local Tourism Development Plan and through independent Market Studies

-Prospective projects filling such deficiencies must generate Virginia sales and use tax, such as lodging, dining, meeting space rental and catering, and limited, project-specific retail
+Prospective projects filling such deficiencies must generate Virginia sales and use tax, such as lodging, dining, meeting space rental and catering.

 In the TDFP program, the Locality is the Applicant, not the Developer

 The purpose of the program is to provide a gap financing mechanism for projects that cannot, otherwise, find 100% funding or lending for a project